t0m0h1/Secure-Development-Week-1/com/securedevelopmentweek1/code_review.md

 - The code correctly implements DES encryption and decryption using Java OOP principles.
 It includes the functionality for encrypting and decrypting a message entered.

+- Uses inbuilt library which is a good practice.

 - Based on the lecture, DES is now condidered to be insecure in comparison to modern encryption standards such as RSA, SHA256 etc as the keys are much smaller.